denewman/teleconf/README.md

 # teleconf

 Introduction:
-	This is the API for pushing/removing model driven telemetry configuration on Cisco IOS XR router
+	This is the API for pushing/removing telemetry configuration on Cisco IOS XR router

 Files:
-	model/mdtconf.py	The actual API
+	model/mdtconf.py	The actual API for model driven telemetry configuration
 	model/sample_mdt.py	This is the sample client code showing how to call the API

 API specification: